 Avoid these beans at all costs if you’re on keto:

 - Red kidney beans.
 While these beans may contain a lot of protein, they are packed with a lot of carbohydrates.
 Just 100g of red kidney beans contain a little over 30g of carbohydrates.

 - Adzuki beans.
 About 1 cup of adzuki beans comes out to around 50g of total carbohydrates so they are best avoided on the ketogenic diet.

 - Black beans.
 You should avoid consuming black beans at all costs on the ketogenic diet.
 They contain a large number of carbohydrates and just one cup can ruin your ketosis efforts.
-In fact, there are around 31g of carbs in a 50g serving of black beans, which is enough to kick you out of ketosis in many people!
+In fact, there are around 31g of carbs in a 50g serving of black beans.

 - Pinto beans.
 Just like black beans, these should also be completely stripped from your diet as a ketogenic dieter.
 100g of pinto beans contains about 47g of total carbs, which can kick you out of ketosis.